coaxialsoftware/workspace/README.md

 	npm -g install @cxl/workspace.plugin

-or
+or download it to a folder and:

 	cd folder
 	npm link

-You can also download it to a folder and manually load it using the "plugins" property of workspace.json
+You can also manually load it using the "plugins" property of workspace.json.

 	{
 		// Install the plugin